openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

   1. Create a flavor for Savanna VMs.
   2. Create a node group template for JobTracker and NameNode.
-  3. Create a cluster template based on created node group template.
+  3. Create a cluster template using the node group template.
   4. List current node group templates.
   5. List current cluster templates.
   6. Launch a Hadoop cluster with the created cluster template.